Naomi075/devops_project/README.md

 ### 3. IaC

-We got an issue during Vagrant's installation.
+We got an issue because of VTx/amd.
+We activate virtualization on the bios, but it doesn't work.
+So, it's impossible to vagrant up.

 ### 4. Docker image